Library of Celsus – Ephesus, Turkey

 Best Time to Visit

-• Midday: Bright photos but busiest time
+- Midday: Bright, crisp photos but the busiest time

-• Late afternoon: Warm golden light
+- Late afternoon: Warm golden light across the façade

 How Long to Spend